phoenixframework/phoenix/guides/introduction/installation.md

 $ mix archive.install hex phx_new 1.5.0
 ```

-We will use this generator to generate new applications in the next guide, called [Up and Running](up_and_running.html).
+The `phx.new` generator is now available to generate new applications in the next guide, called [Up and Running](up_and_running.html).
+The flags mentioned below are command line options to the generator; see all available options by calling `mix help phx.new`.

 ## node.js